The Property Search allows you to view detailed information for properties in Miami-Dade County.

 HOMESTEAD EXEMPTION Requirements

-You must have homestead exemption on your new property within two (2) years of your last homestead exemption AND all owners of a jointly owned previous homestead must abandon that homestead in order to PORT your Homestead Assessment Difference.
+You must have homestead exemption on your new property within three (3) years of your last homestead exemption AND all owners of a jointly owned previous homestead must abandon that homestead in order to PORT your Homestead Assessment Difference.
 (Ref. section 193.155, Florida Statutes).

 HOMESTEAD EXEMPTION AND SPOUSES